Encharted Cook

 Legacy Recipes Blog Title

-Inside this small accordion file folder are handwritten recipes, clippings from magazines and newspapers, and small booklets that were giveaways in food packaging and small kitchen appliances.
-But, of course, the best recipes are the ones that came from friends and family.
+Inside this small accordion file folder are handwritten classic family recipes, clippings from magazines and newspapers, and small booklets that were giveaways in food packaging and small kitchen appliances.
+But, of course, the best heirloom recipes are the ones that came from friends and family.

 I have Mrs. Margaret Fowler's recipes for Welsh Cakes and Lemon Cheese.
 Mrs. Wilma Steele's recipe for Gum Drop Cake and Salt Rising Bread.
 My mother's recipe for Sweet and Gentle Enchiladas… and many other recipes from incredibly generous cooks who were willing to share their best dishes with me.